 Gov. DeSantis to give update on Hurricane Ian recovery efforts

-Florida Gov. Ron DeSantis on Thursday will give an update on the relief and recovery efforts one week after Hurricane Ian devastated parts of the state.
+Florida Gov. Ron DeSantis on Monday will give an update on the recovery efforts following Hurricane Ian.

+The governor is scheduled to speak at the Charlotte County Disaster Recovery Center in Port Charlotte at 12:30 p.m.

 SPECIAL COVERAGE: Hurricane Center | Hurricane Survival Guide

-The governor is scheduled to speak at Pelican Alley Restaurant in Nokomis, Sarasota County, at 1:15 p.m.

-Joining DeSantis will be officials from Florida's Division of Emergency Management, Department of Transportation, and Department of Economic Opportunity.
+Joining DeSantis will be first lady Casey DeSantis, as well as officials from Florida's Division of Emergency Management and Department of Economic Opportunity.

 Scripps Only Content 2022